Watercress Benefits, Nutrition, How to Use, Recipes, Side Effects

 The phytonutrients found in foods like watercress can bring big benefits when it comes to the health of your hair, skin and nails.

-This is because superfoods like watercress are loaded with nutrients like calcium, magnesium and potassium, all of which are crucial to the health of your hair, skin and nails.
+This is because superfoods like this are loaded with nutrients like calcium, magnesium and potassium, all of which are crucial to the health of your hair, skin and nails.
 Thanks to its high water content, watercress can also promote proper hydration.

-6. Strengthens Bones and Teeth
+6. Strengthens bones and teeth

 Although dairy is one of the most well-known sources of calcium, leafy greens also provide a hearty dose of calcium in each serving.
 In addition to supplying a good amount of calcium, watercress is also a good source of magnesium and vitamin K, both of which can help maintain strong, healthy bones.